Contrastive independent component analysis: Details of numerical experiments

-We select the 15 most variant genes among the 139 selected genes and the 15 most variant genes among the other $3244 = 3383 - 139$ genes.
-We combine 10000 chimp and 10000 gorilla data points to form the background dataset $Y \in \RR^{20000 \times 30}$ and 10000 human gene expression data points for the foreground dataset $X \in \RR^{10000 \times 30}$.
-Then we apply cICA as in Algorithm~\ref{alg:generic a b} and use~\eqref{eqn:kb} to order the $\fb_i$ and extract the first two vectors $\fb_1, \fb_2 \in \RR^{30}$.
-We observe that the 15 genes with highest absolute values in $\fb_1$ (resp. $\fb_2$) have 10 (resp.
+We also run the algorithm for 100 log-evenly spaced $\gamma$ between 0 and $10^6$ and choose $\gamma$ to achieve the highest value of $(\fb_1<15) + (\fb_2<15)$.
+The highest score is achieved at $\gamma=0.03$.
+We observe that the 15 genes with the highest absolute values in $\fb_1$ (resp. $\fb_2$) have 10 (resp.
 13) genes among the 15 selected genes that come from the subset of 139 in~\cite{suresh2023comparative}.
-This demonstrates consistency with the results from~\cite{suresh2023comparative}: the vectors $\fb_i$ assign higher weights to the genes from the subset of 139.
-For details, see Appendix~\ref{app:monkey_and_human}.
+The number of misclassified genes is 6.